simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 **Linux**, on the other hand, is highly efficient in terms of resource usage.
 It is known for its stability and ability to run on older hardware.
 Linux distributions can be customized to include only the necessary components, resulting in a lightweight and efficient system.

-**macOS** is designed to work seamlessly with Apple hardware, which allows for optimized performance and resource usage.
+**macOS** is designed to work smoothly with Apple hardware, which allows for optimized performance and resource usage.
 It is known for its smooth and responsive user experience.
 However, macOS is limited to Apple devices, which may restrict hardware options for users.

 In terms of resource usage, here is a comparison of the three operating systems: